bcbio/bcbio-nextgen-vm/README.rst

 ====

 - Enable specification of external programs/jars to handle tricky non-distributable issues like GATK protected versions.
 Map these directories into docker container.
+- Export logging information from running inside IPython created containers.
 - Provide IPython/ZeroMQ interface that handles container creation and running of processes, passing actual execution to docker container.
 - Work on mechanisms for partial updates as well as full updates from latest